Welcome to today's edition of the Rush 24-7 podcast.

 There isn't a liberal I know of.

-There isn't a liberal Republican I know of that thinks a big tent means allowing conservatives into the debate, passing more tax cuts, passing uh uh r you know, rescinding government regulations, growing freedom, minimizing government.
+There isn't a liberal Republican I know of that thinks a big tent means allowing conservatives into the debate, passing more tax cuts, rescinding government regulations, growing freedom, minimizing government.

-Barack Obama's in favor of one point four trillion dollars in more spending on top of the Bush tax cuts expiring.
+Barack Obama's in favor of $1.4 trillion in more spending on top of the Bush tax cuts expiring.

-For instance, Barack Obama's over in uh ever so green, Oregon, the the epicenter of all things environments, and he's running around Oregon saying, quote, we can't drive our SUVs and eat as much as we want and keep our homes on seventy-two degrees at all times, and then just expect the other countries are going to say, okay, close quote.
+For instance, Barack Obama's over in Everso Green, Oregon, the epicenter of all things environments, and he's running around Oregon saying, quote, we can't drive our SUVs and eat as much as we want and keep our homes on 72 degrees at all times and then just expect the other countries are going to say okay, close quote.

-Now, th this is a classic a classic case of blame America first.
+Now, this is a classic case of blame America first.

 And the Republicans ought to jump all over this and say it is the global warming crowd, it is the environment or the environmentalists that are taking away your liberty, driving up the cost of gas, of food, of everything, except one little problem.